eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * Twitter cards may be associated with a Twitter account.
 On Android Twitter (not Web Twitter!), replying to a tweet with a card will also include the `@handle` for the associated account.
 For example, replying to a tweet that links to a YouTube video will prefill `@YouTube`.
 This is pretty goofy, since YouTube itself didn't _make_ the video, and it causes replies to notify the person even though the original link doesn't.

+* Uploaded media may be flagged as "sensitive", which generally means "pornographic".
+This will require viewers to click through a warning to see the media, unless they're logged in and have their account set to skip the warning.
+Flagged media also won't appear in the sidebar on profile pages for people who have the warning enabled.

+* The API supports marking individual tweets as containing sensitive media, but official clients _do not_ — instead, there's an account setting that applies to everything you upload from that point forward.
+Media may also be flagged by other users as sensitive.
+Twitter also has some sort of auto-detection for sensitive media, which I only know about because it sometimes thinks photos of my hairless cats are pornographic.

+* If _your own_ tweets have "sensitive" media attached, _you_ will have to click through the warning, even if you have the warning disabled.
+A Twitter employee tells me this is so you're aware when your own tweets are flagged, but the message still tells you to disable the warning in account settings, so this is mostly just confusing.

 ## Blocking and muting

 * A blocked user cannot view your profile.
 They can, of course, use a different account, or merely log out.
+This is entirely client-side, too, so it's possible that some clients don't even support this "feature".

 * A blocked user cannot like or retweet your tweets.
 (I believe blocking may cause any existing likes to be undone, but I'm not clear on this.)